 It is a matter of courtesy to get the instructor’s permission before taping a class lecture.
-When permission is granted, you may check out a voice-activated tape recorder or SmartPen from Disability Services.
+When permission is granted, you may check out a digital recorder or SmartPen from Disability Services.
 Recording devices are returned at the end of each term.
 Sit where the recorder has the best chance of catching the instructor’s voice clearly.
-If the taped recordings are fuzzy or have a lot of background noise, you may wish to purchase a small microphone to attach to the recorder to enhance sound quality.
+If the recordings are fuzzy or have a lot of background noise, you may wish to purchase a small microphone to attach to the recorder to enhance sound quality.
 Digital recorders and pens are available first come, first served.

 Assistive Hearing Device

 The “Hearing Helper” personal FM system is designed to provide hearing assistance for anyone with mild or moderate hearing loss.
 The instructor wears the transmitter and clip- on microphone.
 The instructor’s voice is broadcast as an FM radio signal to the pocket receiver and earphone or headphone worn by the student.
 Since the instructor’s voice is transmitted directly to the earphones, background noises are reduced.
 A neckloop telecoil coupler allows the system to be used with telecoil (T-switch) equipped hearing aids.

 Assistive Computer Software